JavithNaseem-J/Netflix-SQL/README.md

 - Explore and categorize content based on keywords.

 ## Dataset
-The data for this analysis is sourced from Netflix’s public dataset available on Kaggle.
-It contains information on movies and TV shows, including title, director, cast, country, release year, duration, genre, and more.
+The data for this analysis is sourced from Netflix’s public dataset available on Kaggle. [https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download]

 ## Schema
 ```sql